CERTCC/Vultron/docs/process_models/report_management.md

 temporary holding place to allow for additional evidence to be sought to contradict that conclusion.

+!!! note ""
--   Participants SHOULD temporarily hold reports that they cannot validate pending additional information.
+    Participants SHOULD temporarily hold reports that they cannot validate pending additional information.

+!!! note ""
--   Participants SHOULD provide Reporters an opportunity to update their report with additional information in support of its validity before closing the report entirely.
+    Participants SHOULD provide Reporters an opportunity to update their report with additional information in support of its validity before closing the report entirely.

+!!! note ""
--   Participants MAY set a timer to move reports from _Invalid_ to _Closed_ after a set period of inactivity.
+    Participants MAY set a timer to move reports from _Invalid_ to _Closed_ after a set period of inactivity.

 #### The _Valid_ (_V_) State